curtiskao/Weather-App/README.md

 # Weather-App
-displays weather to user upon selection of location
+simple weather app that displays location and weather to user using WeatherBit.io API